ArtiomSuqiasyan/Blog/README.md

 # Project description

-Simple implementation of Blog in React, pure functionality without styles.
+Simple implementation of Blog in React and Material UI.
 The project was made while learning React.
 For authorization used local storage.

 ## How to install